imsardine/dev-notes/docs/typing.md

         This is the typing score in ABSTRACT POINTS.
 Higher is better.
 The score is calculated from your typing speed, error count and the current ALPHABET SIZE.

-      - This indicator (Lesson's key set) shows the current subset of letters used to generate lessons, and your confidence level for every letter in the subset:
+      - This indicator (Lesson's key set) shows the current subset of letters used to generate lessons, and your CONFIDENCE LEVEL for every letter in the subset:

           - ?
 A not calibrated key with UNKNOWN confidence level
           - ?
 A calibrated key with the LEAST confidence level